Created; 17-02-2016, Update; 08-05-2025, 10-05-2025

 The ceramic capacitors have a temperature coefficient and X5F is about 10% over the temperature range.
 I have not checked this but selected a reasonable plastic capacitor.
 Temperature fluctuation would introduce thermal noise into the low frequency small vibration sensing.
 The temperature coefficient of the capacitor should be checked.

-- The loop gain is the ratio of the output to input voltages.
+- The loop gain is the ratio of the output to the input voltages.

 For the small signal case the total diode drop is 2V